 Frequently Asked Questions

-The Animation Collaborative is a collection of evening workshops held on-site in Emeryville, CA. We offer workshops in character animation, character design, storyboarding, visual development, and gesture drawing, all led by some of the top artists working in the industry today!
+The Animation Collaborative is an online 3D Animation School.
+We offer workshops in Character Animation, Character Design, Storyboarding, Visual Development, and Gesture Drawing, all led by some of the top artists working in the industry today!

 The Animation Collaborative strives to find the best artists and the best instructors.
-We are fortunate to have many local artists from Pixar, Industrial Light and Magic, and Tippet Studios as our instructors.
+We are fortunate to have many artists from Pixar, Industrial Light and Magic, and Tippet Studios as our instructors.
 Some of our instructors have also worked at Blue Sky Studios, Sony Pictures Animation, Dreamworks Animation, and Walt Disney Studios, to name a few.
-The Animation Collaborative is owned and co-founded by Michal Makarewicz, Directing Animator at Pixar Animation Studios.
+The Animation Collaborative is owned and co-founded by Michal Makarewicz, Head of Character Animation at Spire Studios.
 Michal also regularly instructs workshops at AnimC, teaching some of our most popular workshops.

 We welcome all skill levels.
 Our student body includes those currently enrolled in universities and recent grads, as well as working professionals and freelance artists looking to expand on, or further develop, their skillsets.
 We offer workshops in many different areas of the animation industry, so animators and designers alike are encouraged to explore our workshop offerings.

 Students must be 18 or older, be able to speak and understand the English language, and have a working knowledge of computers (Windows or Mac).
 Students are required to supply their own computer hardware and software.
 Above all, The Animation Collaborative requires that students have a passion to learn!

 AnimC online WOrkshops are $1,600.00 USD.
 This price includes a $200.00 deposit, which is required at the time of application.
 Tuition may change based on instructor and type of workshop.